Jo Kwon: 2008–2009: Variety entertainment and popularity as Adam Couple

 Jo has appeared as a regular panel member on variety shows such as Star King.
 He was part of "Dirty Eyed Girls" in an episode of 2PM's variety show Wild Bunny, performing a parody of popular Brown Eyed Girls song "Abracadabra".
 The music video became popular.
 In September 2009, he was one of the main MCs for SBS' environmental variety show Find it!
 Green Gold with Super Junior member Shindong, SS501 member Kim Hyung-jun, and Fly To The Sky member Brian Joo.
 He also replaced Jay Park on historical culture variety show Nodaji.

 He joined the cast of We Got Married on October 3, 2009, coupled with Brown Eyed Girls member Ga-In.
 Although he was initially only supposed to be featured in the Chuseok special, his appearance brought in the highest ratings yet for Season 2, so he was announced as a permanent couple.
 Jo was diagnosed with H1N1 on October 28, 2009, causing them to postpone filming We Got Married.
 He recovered quickly after treatment.

 During his appearance in We Got Married, Jo and Ga-in were donned the nickname “Adam Couple” by fans.
-Together he released the digital single, "우리 사랑하게 됐어요 (We Fell in Love)," on December 16, 2009, which topped variety online music charts and won two awards on Music Bank's K-Charts and the "Most Popular Background Phone Music" on the Gaon Charts.
+Together he released the digital single, "I Happen to Love You" (우리 사랑하게 됐어요), on December 17, 2009, which topped variety online music charts and won two awards on Music Bank's K-Charts and the "Most Popular Background Phone Music" on the Gaon Charts.
 50 million won from the profits of the song were donated for rebuilding after the 2010 Haiti earthquake.

 In 2010, he became a permanent cast member of Family Outing 2.
 He made his fifth appearance on the TV show "Happy Together" in June 2012.
 He made several appearances on Star King, Invincible Youth S2, Come To Play, Radio Star, Star Dance Battle, and many other shows.
-He is known for his "kkab" dance and often danced on variety shows.
+He is known for his kkab (깝) dance and often danced on variety shows.
 "Kkab" can be translated as hyperactive.

 2010–2012: Screen debut and first solo album

 On June 30, 2010, Jo released his first solo digital single titled, 고백하던 날 (The Day I Confessed), a song he partially composed during the We Got Married broadcast for Ga-in.
 The song came first on Cyworld real-time charts the day after release.

-The same year, he was cast in the sitcom All My Love with co-stars Park Mi-sun, Kim Kap-soo and fellow idol and former 'wife' from We Got Married Ga-in.
+The same year, he was cast in the sitcom All My Love for You with co-stars Park Mi-sun, Kim Kap-soo and fellow idol and former 'wife' from We Got Married Ga-in.

 On June 25, 2012, he released his solo album, I'm Da One, along with a music video.